And you thought the garden was a quiet place…

 true story / memories / horses / all-ages

-A passenger on board a fast-moving train glimpses a couple of brown horses in an unkempt field.
-She sees them again the next year, and the year after.
+A passenger onboard a train sees a couple of brown horses in an unkempt field.
 She wonders if they are neglected or loved for by their owner.
 That small field may be the horses’ last protection against a one-way trip to the slaughterhouse…

 A very short but haunting true story by Michèle Laframboise, Canadian multi-award winner author.
 The tale is complemented with a list of horse rescue centers and a few horse sketches from her hand.